Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 • Gap insurance alone won't cover any losses

-This relationship means you're paying for both policies simultaneously, but gap insurance typically adds minimal cost to your overall premium when is gap insurance worth it for your situation.
+This layered relationship means you're paying for both simultaneously, but gap insurance adds minimal cost to your overall premium — typically 5–6% of your collision and comprehensive premium, or about $50–$150 per year.

 Smart Savings Made Simple!